arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 lzss_functions = ctypes.CDLL(LZSS_SO_FILE)
 ```

-Replace it with the following code:
+Replace and update it with the following code:

 ```python
 import os